 Combining parts of the original Quaking Induced Conversion (QuIC) assay and the amyloid seeding assay (ASA), the RT-QuIC assay is used to estimate the relative amount of prion seeding.
 The assay measures serial dilutions of samples, statistically estimating the seeding dose (SD).
 In the assay, very small amounts of infectious prions are added to normal prion protein to seed or cause the misfolding of the prion proteins as seen in the disease.
 The assay is quantitated by measuring serial dilutions of the samples and determining the loss of seeding activity (SD50), which is the end point dilution.

 Materials & Methods

 - Nalgene Nunc black with clear flat bottom

 - Nalgene Nunc plate sealer film

-- POLARstar or FLUOstar® Omega, BMG LABTECH
+- FLUOstar® Omega, BMG LABTECH

 The instrument was set to incubate at 42°C for the entire 20-68 hour period.
 A script was created to use two test run protocols.
 One protocol was set to shake the plate for one minute and rest for one minute.
 The second protocol was set to take a fluorescence endpoint measurement using the bottom optic every 15 minutes.
 The fluorescent dye thioflavin T (ThT) is used as a prion seeding marker.
 When ThT is added to recombinant prion proteins, it becomes incorporated when polymerization occurs causing an increase in fluorescence over time.